Free Nature Studies: Our Wonderful World – Lesson VI: The Honey Bee

 Honey Bee Anatomy and Identification

-For high school students, this lesson includes dissection (explanations and activity sheets included).
+For high school students, this lesson at the University of Arizona includes dissection (explanations and activity sheets included).

 One of our own.
 Winnie-the-Pooh and Some Bees makes a cute tie-in.
 You’ll find several activities along with the text of this first Pooh story.